 What is lightning and why does it happen in volcanic plumes ?

-Lightning is an discharge occurring between two regions with different electric charges.
-At one point, a channel of ionized air form and progress step by step, eventually forming branching (“stepped leader”).
+Lightning is a discharge occurring between two regions with different electric charges.
+At one point, a channel of ionized air forms and progresses step by step, eventually forming branches.
+This is called the stepped leader.
 If a positive leader meets a negative leader, a continuous conductive path is formed.
-The intensity of the electricity discharge increase dramatically, generating a “return stroke”, much brighter than the stepped leaders.
+The intensity of the electricity discharge increases dramatically, generating a return stroke which is much brighter than the stepped leaders.

-So, to generate lightning, electrical charges must be split in two distinct regions.
+To generate lightning, electrical charges must be split in two distinct regions.
 In thunderstorms, charges are carried by water droplets, graupel and ice.
 In volcanic plumes, charges might be carried by ash particles or gas.
-In both cases, particles have to be charged, and then separated.
+In both cases, particles have to be charged and subsequently separated.

 The particle charging:

-One of the goal of our study will be to see which effect is predominant in the charging of ash clouds.
+One goal of our study is to see which effect is predominant in the charging of ash clouds.

 The segregation:

-For some non-well understood reasons, big particles tend to be positively charged while small ones tend to be charged negatively.
-Due to their different mass, these two kind of particles tend to behave differently in the jet.
+For some poorly understood reasons, big particles tend to be positively charged while small ones tend to be charged negatively.
+Due to their different mass, these two kind of particles behave differently in the jet.

 The discharge:

-At one point, the difference of charging between two regions of the plume becomes so important that the air between them can no longer preserve the insulation.
-A channel of ionized air starts to form in the negatively charged region.
-Ionized air being more conductive than the surrounding, the electrical current will concentrate in this channel (“leader”)… and even more if it reach the ground (“return strike”) !
+At a certain point, the charge difference between the two regions of the plume becomes so large that the air can no longer preserve the insulation.
+A channel of ionized air begins to form in the negatively charged region.
+Because ionized air is far more conductive than its surroundings, the electrical current will concentrate within this channel – the so called leader.
+If it connects with the ground, a returned strike has formed.
 A flash has occurred !